fchanaud/daily_meditation/README.md

 ## iOS Shortcuts Integration

 An iOS Shortcut can be set up to:
-1. Prompt for a mood selection
+1. Prompt for a mood selection and language preference
 2. Call the API endpoint
 3. Play the returned audio automatically